Carriker's mountain tanager

-The Carriker's mountain-tanager (Dubusia carrikeri) is a species of Neotropical bird in the tanager family Thraupidae.
+Carriker's mountain-tanager (Dubusia carrikeri) is a species of Neotropical bird in the tanager family Thraupidae.
 Carriker's mountain-tanager is found only in montane forest in Santa Marta, Colombia.
-The Carriker's mountain-tanager is sometimes regarded as a subspecies of the Buff-breasted mountain tanager but has been distinguished otherwise in 2016 by the IUCN Red List.
+The Carriker's mountain-tanager is sometimes regarded as a subspecies of the buff-breasted mountain tanager but has been distinguished otherwise in 2016 by the IUCN Red List.
 As of today, its population is in decline due to habitat damage by recreation, pollution, and climate change.